daqana/dqrng/README.md

 Example
 -------

-Using the provided RNGs from R is delibratly similar to using R's build-in RNGs:
+Using the provided RNGs from R is deliberately similar to using R's build-in RNGs:

 ``` r
 library(dqrng)